 References

-Alexander R (2017) Towards Dialogic Teaching: Rethinking Classroom Talk.
+Alexander R (2017) Towards Dialogic TeachingThe effective use of talk for teaching and learning, involving ongoing talk between teachers and students: Rethinking Classroom Talk.
 5th ed.
 Cambridge: Dialogos.

 Cullen SM, Cullen M, Dytham S et al (2018) Research to understand successful approaches to supporting the most academically able disadvantaged pupils.
-Department for Education.
+Department for EducationThe ministerial department responsible for children’s services and education in England.

 Dweck C (2008) Mindset.
 New York: Ballantine Books.